Certifying entanglement dimensionality by $k$-reduction moments: Proof of thm:sample_complexity

 \subsection{Variance of \texorpdfstring{$\Tr(\rho^2)$}{empty} by classical shadow}

 The same computation was done in \cite{elben2020mixed}.
-Here we write down the computation process with our notation for the completeness of proof.
+Here we write down the computation process with our notation for completeness.
 Label the state estimator of each run as $\hr_1, \hr_2, \ldots, \hr_M$ separately, where $M$ is the total number of samples.
 Then the estimator for the purity is (recall that $p_n \equiv \Tr(\rho^n)$):

-Its variance $\text{Var}[\hat{p}_2]$ can be computed by
+Its variance $\text{Var}\left[\hat{p}_2\right]$ can be computed by

 Note that